 “When used in higher doses for chronic myelogenous leukemia (CML), nilotinib forces cancer cells into autophagy or cell death.
-The dose used in CML treatment is significantly higher than what we will use in our Alzheimer’s study,” says Charbel Moussa, MB, PhD, scientific and clinical research director for the Translational Neurotherapeutics Program.
+The dose used in CML treatment is significantly higher than what we will use in our Alzheimer’s study,” says Charbel Moussa, MBBS, PhD, scientific and clinical research director for the Translational Neurotherapeutics Program.
 “When used in smaller doses once a day, as in this study, it appears nilotinib turns on autophagy for about four to eight hours—long enough to clean out the cells without causing cell death.
 Toxic proteins that build up again then appear to be cleared when the drug is given again the next day.”

 Moussa initially conducted the preclinical research that led to the discovery of nilotinib for the potential treatment of neurodegenerative diseases.